Cantitate/Preț

 Sacha Alsancakli,Ph.D. from Sorbonne Nouvelle University, Paris (2018), is currently an assistant professor at the Department of West-Asian History and Hakubi Center for Advanced Research, Kyoto University.
 He specializes in Turco-Iranian cultural history, with a particular focus on the Kurds.

-Philip Bockholt Professor of History of the Turco Persian World at the University of Münsterand head of the Research Group TRANSLAPT, earned his Ph.D. from Freie Universität Berlin in 2018.
-His research focuses on historiography and translation processes of the eastern Islamic world.
+Philip Bockholt is Professor of the History of the Turco-Persian World at the University of Münster, where he also heads the research group TRANSLAPT.
+He received his Ph.D. from Freie Universität Berlin in 2018.
+His research explores historiography and translation processes in the eastern Islamic world.

 Contributors